T-RAN: Endorsement

-In 2015, T-RAN was endorsed by the company, Alclair. which manufactures custom in-ear monitors.
+In 2015, T-RAN was endorsed by the company Alclair, which manufactures custom in-ear monitors.

 Philanthropy

 In 2012, T-RAN took his music and motivational speaking on the "Season of Non-Violence Tour," with Dr. Arun Gandhi, grandson of Mahatma Gandhi.
 He also performed a benefit concert in 2012 with gospel artist Gordon Mote.

-In 2014, T-RAN headlined a celebrity benefit concert in Los Angeles for Homeboys Industries, benefiting programs for gang-involved and previously-incarcerated men and women.
-He also partnered with international agency, Feed the Children.
+In 2014, T-RAN headlined a celebrity benefit concert in Los Angeles for Homeboys Industries, benefiting programs for gang-involved and previously incarcerated men and women.
+He also partnered with international agency Feed the Children.

-In 2014, T-RAN sponsored a benefit concert for the Nashville-based nonprofit, Nashville Peacemakers, an organization fighting against human trafficking, youth violence and illiteracy.
-He also performed at the IndieCares Concert Series sponsored by Nashville Inner City Ministries benefiting needy families.
+In 2014, T-RAN sponsored a benefit concert for the Nashville-based nonprofit Nashville Peacemakers, an organization fighting against human trafficking, youth violence and illiteracy.
+He also performed at the IndieCares Concert Series sponsored by Nashville Inner City Ministries, benefiting needy families.

-In 2016, T-RAN teamed up with Unchained Movement and Nashville Peacemakers in promoting human trafficking awareness with the use of his video, "Nowhere."
+In 2016, T-RAN teamed up with Unchained Movement and Nashville Peacemakers in promoting human trafficking awareness with the use of his video "Nowhere."

-International Music and Touring
+International music and touring

-In 2010, T-RAN toured in Mongolia and China with music from his Live And Not Die tour.
+In 2010, T-RAN toured in Mongolia and China with music from his Live and Not Die tour.
 Music from his EP played on Beijing radio.

-In 2010, T-RAN began working with Polish rapper and music producer DJ Yonas, who enlisted T-RAN for his work with Polish rap group, Rymcerze.
+In 2010, T-RAN began working with Polish rapper and music producer DJ Yonas, who enlisted T-RAN for his work with Polish rap group Rymcerze.
 T-RAN sang on Rymcerze's Z3RO Strachu album, on the track "Pokuta."
 He appeared on DJ Yonas's 2011 mixtape, Hard 4 Christ.
-He also sang on DJ Yonas's 2014 single, "Zimny Świat," (Cold World), that also featured rapper Bęsiu.
+He also sang on DJ Yonas's 2014 single, "Zimny Świat" (Cold World), which also featured rapper Bęsiu.

 Awards and honors

 In 2011, T-RAN was honored with a proclamation for professional achievement from the State of Tennessee's House of Legislatures and the Key to the City by the City of Chattanooga.
+T-Ran was interviewed at TBN by rapper/host T-Bone for the TX10 Countdown, that aired on JCTV in 2012.
+In 2021, T-RAN was honored by the Chattanooga city council for being a Heroic and Selfless individual in the community.